-If you have any questions about Kellogg's seven programs of study or the application process/requirements, please contact Kellogg's PhD Program: - Email: kellogg-phd@kellogg.northwestern.edu - Tel: 847-491-2832 Frequently Asked Questions • What are Kellogg professors looking for in applicants?

-Kellogg's faculty selects qualified students based on evidence of outstanding intellectual ability and a strong commitment to a career in research.
-The student's performance on standardized tests, the strength of the recommendation letters, the academic record at the applicant's previous institutions, and his or her research agenda and its fit within the general research interests of the faculty, are evaluated.
-(Quick Tip: visit our Applicant Profile for more information.
-Go to the admissions website listed at left and click 'Applicant Profile'). • I am a senior in college.
+If you have questions, please contact Kellogg's PhD Program Office: - Email: kellogg-phd@kellogg.northwestern.edu - Tel: 847-491-2832 Frequently Asked Questions - What are Kellogg professors looking for in applicants?
+A strong commitment to a career in research is desired.
+The student's performance on standardized tests, the strength of the recommendation letters, the academic record at the applicant's previous institutions, and his or her research agenda and fit within the general research interests of the faculty are evaluated.
+(Quick Tip: visit our Applicant Profile for more info). - I am a senior in college.
 Can I apply?

 Yes.
-Applicants who have at least a bachelor's degree from an accredited institution or equivalent will be considered for admission.
-The degree must be awarded before students are allowed to register in September.
+At a minimum, applicants must hold a bachelor's degree or equivalent; the degree must be awarded before September/fall quarter.
 Three-year undergraduate degrees are also accepted. - Is work experience required for admission?
-No. Work experience is not required to gain admission. - Is a master's degree required for admission into Kellogg's PhD Program?
-No. A master's degree is not required for admission into Kellogg's PhD Program, just a bachelor's degree. • I already have a master's degree.
-Will I be able to complete my PhD degree in a shorter period?
-No. While Kellogg admits students with master's degrees, the coursework undertaken in a master's program is not at the PhD level.
-Master's and PhD coursework requirements are different, so students must satisfy the PhD coursework requirements at the Kellogg School. • Are interviews required after submitting the application?
-Each program initiates phone, Skype, or campus interviews for only those candidates who are being strongly considered for admission.
-The program will contact the applicant to arrange for an interview.
-Even candidates who are being strongly considered for admission may not be interviewed until late February or early March. • Do you have a visit day for admitted students?
+No. Work experience is not required to gain admission. - Is a master's degree required for admission?
+No. A master's degree is not required, only a bachelor's degree. - Having a master's degree, can I complete a PhD in a shorter period?
+No. The coursework undertaken in a master's program is not at the PhD level.
+Master's and PhD coursework requirements are different; therefore, students must satisfy the PhD coursework requirements at the Kellogg School. • Are TOEFL/IELTS waivers provided?

+Yes, waivers are considered for applicants who satisfy our English proficiency requirement: earning a degree where the language of instruction is English.
+Refer to our policy online. - Are interviews required after submitting the application?
+Programs initiate phone, Skype, or campus interviews for candidates who are being strongly considered for admission.
+Interviews may be scheduled as late as the end of February/early March. - Do you have a visit day for admitted students?
 Yes.
 Each program makes arrangements with the admitted students to visit the campus and meet with Kellogg PhD students and faculty.
-Kellogg also provides each student with a specified amount of travel money to help pay for airplane tickets, etc., and in addition pays for the student's hotel accommodations.
-For over 80 years, PhD graduates at the Kellogg School of Management have gone on to positions of influence in academia and business.
-Our doctoral students are given the skills necessary to succeed as scholars - the ability to think critically and identify opportunities for new frameworks and insights, and the technical expertise to turn those opportunities into published research.
+A travel budget is provided by Kellogg to help pay for airplane tickets, taxies, etc. Separately, Kellogg covers the prospective student's hotel accommodations.
+Back to Home For over 85 years, PhD graduates at the Kellogg School of Management have gone on to positions of influence in academia and business.
+Our doctoral students are given the skills necessary to succeed as scholars - the ability to think critically and identify opportunities for new frameworks and insights - and the technical expertise to turn those opportunities into published research.